Happy Birthday Earth Day

 This week is not only National Park Week, it’s also Earth Day today – Friday April 22nd.
-Earth Day started in 1970 and this year the Tots and I have been working on a special Earth Day project along with our local Hike It Baby branch.
+Earth Day started in 1970.
+This year the Tots and I are saying Happy Birthday Earth Day with a special project we’re doing with our local Hike It Baby branch.

 Every week since St. Patrick’s Day the tots and I have biked, strolled and cleaned up along the Provo River Trail.
 This trail is my Go To Outdoor space, the place I escape to when I need a little outdoor time in the midst of daily life.
 Because I love this space, I want to see it taken care of.
 Thus began the Hike It Baby litter clean up series.